Note Taking by Talking to the Phone

 What about when the coworker stops you in the hall?
 Perhaps you can listen and then dictate the “to-dos” into your phone immediately afterwards.
 Think how awkward it would be to interrupt your colleague in mid-sentence to talk into your phone.
 Keying the text into your phone is no less awkward.
 Your eye contact is with the device rather than the coworker.

 You can, however, listen and take notes on paper.
 It’s something we are comfortable with doing.
 It’s socially acceptable.
 It’s something we can do in real time, so that when the conversation is over, the note taking is also over.

 We all need a place to carry a driver’s license, several major credit cards, our auto insurance card, etc. Why not get something that will hold these items as well as a memo pad?
 Here is an example of what something like that would look like.
 It comes from memopads.com.
 Here is a less-expensive example from the same source.

 Because your credit cards go with you everywhere, a simple memo pad goes with you everywhere as well.
 No longer will you take “notes on the fly” via the first available napkin or scrap of paper.
 You have one place to trap it all.

 Many systems work.
 Digital systems work.
 Paper systems work.
 Hybrid systems work.
 The important thing is that you have a system.
 For all-too-many people, that system is “I don’t have one.”

 Speaking of hybrid systems, that’s what the next post will explore.
 It you love the feel of paper but hate writing long URLs, I have something for you.

 If you are finding value in this series on note taking, the chances are your friends will as well.
-Why not share it on Facebook, Twitter, LinkedIn, or Google Plus?
-Below, you will find social media buttons which allow you to share with others.
+Why not share it on Facebook, Twitter, or LinkedIn?
+Below, you will find social media buttons that allow you to share with others.